leonel-garofolo/sodaProject/README.md

 ## Enviroment
+Install docker compose from https://docs.docker.com/compose/install/

 **Develop**
 First, you have to up the docker container that have the mysql database.

 ```
  docker-compose up